sahmedhusain/gigabit/README.md

 </div>

 **RSVP System**
-People can say if they're coming, not coming, or maybe.
-You see who's going and get reminded before it starts.
-No more wondering who will show up.
+Track going/not going/maybe with live updates and reminders.

 **Managing Events**
-Change details if plans change, cancel with a reason, and see responses update live.
-Everything stays in sync for everyone involved.
+Edit details, cancel with reasons, and keep everyone in sync.

 ### 🔔 Staying in the Loop
 **Getting Notified**
-You get alerts for likes, comments, follows, messages, event invites, group stuff, and more.
-We make sure you don't miss what's important.
+Likes, comments, follows, messages, invites, and group actions all surface as notifications so nothing slips.

 **Customizing Alerts**
-Pick your sounds, set quiet times, and mute specific chats.
-Turn on browser notifications for desktop alerts.
-Make it work how you want.
+Pick sounds, mute chats, set quiet hours, and toggle browser push.
+Your notifications, your way.

 <div align="center">
   <img src="screenshots/settings-pages.jpeg" alt="Settings Pages" />